andrewgurung/JSAllonge/Notes.md

 ## Values and Expressions
-- All values are expressions
+*Note: All values are expressions*

 ### Values
 ```js